 Please click here to view the Curriculum Framework for Nursery.

-Understanding of the World/EAD: To tie in with our art theme, the children will be visiting the National Art Gallery like Katie in our core text.
-The children will have the opportunity to make their own artwork and frame it in class!
+Understanding of the world/EAD: To tie in with our art theme, the children will be visiting the Tate Modern to get some art inspiration and link with art week too.
+The children will have the opportunities to make their plan and design their own art piece and learn about different famous artists.

-Our author focus this half term will be Nick Sharratt.
+Our author focus this half term will be Mick Inkpen.
 The children will have the opportunity to read a selection of his books in our book corner.

 Children will be doing PE twice a week, on Monday and Friday.